IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/debugging-stored-procedures-advanced.md

 ---
-title: "Advanced techniques for debugging native SQL stored procedures"
+title: "Advanced techniques for debugging native and external SQL stored procedures"
 ---

 # {{ page.title }}

-After you understand how to use Db2 Developer Extension to [create a native SQL stored procedure]({{site.baseurl}}/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.html) and the basic process of [deploying, debugging, and running a native SQL stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/deploying-debugging-running-native-sql-stored-procedures.html), you might need some more in-depth information about using Db2 Developer Extension to do  debug more complex problems.
+After you understand the basic process of debugging native and external SQL stored procedures, you might need some more in-depth information about using Db2 Developer Extension to debug more complex problems.

 For example, many stored procedures contain extremely complex business logic, especially when nested stored procedures are involved.
 In these types of stored procedures, locating, analyzing, and fixing a problem can be quite a challenge.

 This article uses two example stored procedures to show you how to step through nested stored procedures, set breakpoints, and modify stored procedure variable values at runtime.

 The first example stored procedure is RETURNBESTDEPTINFO, shown in the following figure.
 This is the caller stored procedure.
 It will retrieve the list of department names from the WORKDEPT column of the [DSN8D10.EMP](https://www.ibm.com/docs/en/db2-for-zos/13?topic=tables-employee-table-dsn8d10emp) sample table.